 It recalls thoughts of vibrant spices, golden antique jewellery and exotic desert sands; of rich cashmere sweaters and autumn leaves.
-Mustard is that eternally perfect autumn tone which ushers in a new season after the hot months of summer, deepening in intensity as is goes.
+Mustard yellow is that eternally perfect autumn tone which ushers in a new season after the hot months of summer, deepening in intensity as is goes.

 LuxDeco’s newest collection Eaton Square embraces mustard (transferring it to a classic townhouse environment) and it seems like the design world is similarly in tune with the irresistible tone.
 This year’s Decorex produced a number of stands transformed by the sunny hue and we were pleased to receive news of René Dekker’s new Campden Hill Apartment.
-(The living room is a masterclass in mustard, using it for upholstery, lighting, cushions and curtains.)
+(The living room is a masterclass in mustard yellow, using it for upholstery, lighting, cushions and curtains.)

-From art to wallpaper, mustard is the transforming accent colour to get on board with this season.
+From art to wallpaper, mustard yellow is the transforming accent colour to get on board with this season.

 Let’s start as we mean to go on: boldly.
 Mustard yellow upholstery (especially when realised in sumptuous velvet or rough silk) is such a smart way to perk up a space.
 It’s eye-catching without boasting, inviting, safely unisex and enhances both cool and warm neutrals (pairing it with greys equals modern; with creams, classic).
 It also has a maturity about it that transcends eras and feels sophisticated and as at home in a modern interior as it did in an Art Deco or Mid-century one.